Adavi654/outty-adventure-matching-app/README.md

 # 6. AI Usage Disclosure

-🚩 TEAM DECISION REQUIRED

 ---

-AI Tools
+**AI Tools**

-- ChatGpt Codex: code generation, debugging, refactoring, test creation
+- ChatGpt Codex & Google Gemini: Code generation, debugging, refactoring, test creation

 ---

-Validation Process
+**Validation Process**

 1. Read and Understand the Code
   - Ensure the developer understands what the AI-generated code does before using it.
-2. Validate against Acceptance cCiteria
+2. Validate Against Acceptance Criteria
   - Verify the solution satisfies the user story and all acceptance criteria.
 3. Test the Solution
-  - Execute the application and verify the feature works as expected
+  - Execute the application and verify the feature works as expected.
-  - Test both successful and basic failure/error scenarios
+  - Test both successful and basic failure/error scenarios.
-4. Peer Review through GitHub Pull Requests
+4. Peer Review Through GitHub Pull Requests
   - Another team member reviews the code for quality, correctness, readability, and adherence to project standards before approval.

 ____________________________________